 Collecting stamps in a booklet or on a card were the early days of loyalty schemes, but still live on today with even the biggest conglomerates, including McDonalds.
 The fast food chain trialled switching out their sticker & stamp reward schemes for an app in the UK.
 However, it seems they have decided to run both after a wave of complaints.
 The introduction of the new loyalty scheme was intended to target This targeted and strategically mapped-out loyalty scheme highlights how these programs are designed to make a company more competitive.
 The McDonalds example indicates how loyalty schemes are another way companies attempt to encroach on their competitors market share, and thus re-confirming that it’s all about benefiting the company, not the consumer.

 Since the days of simple stamp-collection, loyalty schemes have become much more sophisticated.
 Upgrading to the barcode swiping system found in a lot of supermarkets or plastic credit card-like schemes.
-More recently, as , loyalty schemes have started to go totally digital, rolling out loyalty apps.
+More recently, as data continues to become the world’s most valuable commodity, loyalty schemes have started to go totally digital, rolling out loyalty apps.

 Loyalty-Based Shopping Behaviours